JFerrettUK/restra/README.md

-# restra
+# Restaurant page project
-A local restaurant project for JS
+A local restaurant project for JS, utilising webpack and multi-tabbed browsing with modules